-- 1. map all the stakeholders concerned by its activities; - 2. maintain an active and transparent dialogue with the local communities and take their interests into consideration, when making business decisions; - ensure that its activities benefit rather than hinder the local communities' development.
-Where possible, the supplier should contribute to local job creation, infrastructure development and provisioning of education, sanitation and medical care services, among others; - 4. respect the rights of indigenous and local communities, including land rights and the right of free, prior and informed consent.
+- 1. map all the stakeholders concerned by its activities; - 2. maintain an active and transparent dialogue with the local communities and take their interests into consideration, when making business decisions; - 3. ensure that its activities benefit rather than hinder the local communities' development.
+Where possible, the Supplier should contribute to local job creation, infrastructure development and provisioning of education, sanitation and medical care services, among others; - 4. respect the rights of indigenous and local communities, including land rights and the right of free, prior and informed consent; - 5. where possible, foster and support initiatives that contribute to improving farmer income and reducing the living income gap, including the assessment of the farmer income gap, yield and quality improvement, crop and income diversification, and improve cost efficiencies.